SalomePlatform/adao/doc/en/reference.rst

 **String**
-    This indicates a string giving a literal representation of a matrix, a vector or a vector serie, such as "1 2 ; 3 4" for a square 2x2 matrix.
+    This indicates a string giving a literal representation of a matrix, a vector or a vector serie, such as "1 2 ; 3 4" or "[[1,2],[3,4]]" for a square 2x2 matrix.

 **Vector**
-    This indicates a variable that has to be filled by a vector, usually given either as a string or as a script.
+    This indicates a variable that has to be filled by a vector, usually given either as a string or as a script file.

-**VectorSerie** This indicates a variable that has to be filled by a list of
+**VectorSerie**
-    vectors, usually given either as a string or as a script.
+    This indicates a variable that has to be filled by a list of vectors, usually given either as a string or as a script file.

 When a command or keyword can be filled by a script file name, the script has to contain a variable or a method that has the same name as the one to be filled.
-In other words, when importing the script in a YACS Python node, it must create a variable of the good name in the current namespace.
+In other words, when importing the script in a YACS Python node, it must create a variable of the good name in the current namespace of the node.

 Reference description for ADAO calculation cases
 ------------------------------------------------